ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/NormsScripts_Lecture/Transcripts/Prose/CCL2023-08_Norms, Scripts, Narratives, Languages Lecture ~ Mahault Albarracin ~ ActInf Social Sciences 2023.m4a.sentences.csv_transcript.md

 42:00 [[start:2520970][end:2531370]] Context, as we saw earlier, plays a crucial role in the activation of predictive inferences, which offers further support for ecological approaches.
 [[start:2531950][end:2539840]] Active inference models contain terms that encode both the object of desire and the strength of desire at the psychological level.
-[[start:2540370][end:2549470]] So the context of enactive inference suggests that generative and recognition models are best cast as realizing inference and control under the free energy principle.
+[[start:2540370][end:2549470]] So the context of enactive Inference suggests that generative and recognition models are best cast as realizing inference and control under the free energy principle.
-[[start:2551030][end:2565350]] So in this way, communication through the active inference lens gives us an action oriented nature of cooperative communication, where together we mutually craft our models such that we can achieve a common goal.
+[[start:2551030][end:2565350]] So in this way, communication through the Active Inference lens gives us an action oriented nature of cooperative communication, where together we mutually craft our models such that we can achieve a common goal.

 42:47 [[start:2567610][end:2576330]] So now and lastly, let's dive into a very short overview of how this may translate to language processing.